 I am a Christian & very open about my faith, hence much, if not all, of this story involves my faith & references God throughout its entirety.
-I have acquaintances & friends who would find this bothersome, frustrating & irritating, but as I don’t mind offending anyone, & as I am not easily offended, I will assume that you too, will have the maturity to look past your anger, bitter experiences with religion, misgivings about the truth of my faith, or other judgments, & read my story as it is, narrated by me, a follower of Christ, more in love with Jesus than you could begin to imagine.
+I have acquaintances & friends who would find this bothersome, frustrating & irritating, but as I don’t mind offending anyone, & as I am not easily offended, I will assume that you too, will have the maturity to look past your anger, bitter experiences or misgivings about religion & read my story as it is, narrated by me, a follower of Christ, more in love with Jesus than you could begin to imagine.

 I have had an inconsistent relationship with God since I was a child.
-When I was 8, after being told in church that I should love God with all my heart & soul, I openly told God one night, that I didn’t love Him, & that I knew that He knew this, but that I hoped one day I would learn to love Him.
-Through my childhood & teenage years, God took me through many turbulent times, other stories for another time, but most notably, in my early adult years, God brought me through, what I considered then, to be the darkest year of my life.
-The age of 18, was a turning point in my life – a year where I could’ve either hated God, blamed Him for everything that He had let me go through & everything He took away from me, eventually denying His existence & replacing Him with something else… or, what I actually chose to do.
+When I was 8, after being told in church that I was expected to love God with all my heart & soul, I openly told God one night, that I didn’t love Him, but that I hoped one day I would learn to.
+Through my childhood & teenage years, God took me through many turbulent experiences, other stories for another time, but most notably, in my early adult years, God brought me through, what I considered then, to be one of the hardest of my life.
+The age of 18, was a turning point in my life – a year that tested my beliefs & core values.
+I felt that I was at a crossroad where I could choose to walk away from my faith, or walk closer towards it.

-However, even with this decision, things didn’t get better… but it no longer mattered to me if they did or didn’t.
-I was no longer a Christian because I expected to live a suffering-free life, filled with blessings & constant happiness.
-I was a Christian because I loved & chose God, because Christ did everything for me… & I didn’t deserve it.
-I didn’t give myself life, He did.
-I didn’t bless my own life, He blessed me.
+However, even with this decision, things didn’t necessarily get better, but it no longer mattered to me if they did or didn’t.
+I was no longer choosing to be a Christian because of how Christ could serve me, I was choosing to remain a Christian because I loved & chose God, because Christ sacrificed everything for me… & I didn’t deserve it.
+I didn’t give myself life or value or love, He did.
 I didn’t do anything truly note-worthy & I couldn’t ever be completely selfless in my motivations in the few good things I did do… Not anywhere or comparably even close to the selflessness that Christ showed me at the cross.

 It has now been almost 10 years since my relationship with God, went from being inconsistent as a child & teenager, to the most beautiful, constant, life-giving, joy-filled relationship I have had the pleasure of enjoying throughout my adult life.

 On the 3rd of February this year, we found out that sometime in October, a new addition would be added to our family.
-I can’t even describe the excitement we felt!
-After a very early miscarriage on January 6 (a little someone I named Noël), I believed whole-heartedly that this baby would live, that this baby was strong.
-For a few years prior I had felt this great longing to become a mother, & I have had such a desire to love, care for, teach & raise our own children.
-And now God had blessed me with an answer to my hearts longing, & I was so incredibly grateful to Him for this little life growing inside of me.
+I can’t even describe the excitement we felt.
+After a very early miscarriage on January 6 (a little someone I named Noël), I believed whole-heartedly that this child was here to stay & I was so incredibly grateful to God for this little life growing inside of me.

-On the 19th of March this year, the day my husband & I celebrated 4 years of marriage, we had our very first ultrasound of our little, tiny gift, who was then just 10 weeks & 4 days old (technically just 8 weeks & 4 days after conception).
+On the 19th of March this year, the day my husband & I celebrated 4 years of marriage, we had our very first ultrasound of our little, tiny gift, who was then just 10 weeks & 4 days old (but technically 8 weeks & 4 days after conception).
 This beautiful little 4-5cm silhouette came directly on the screen, unmoving & quiet at first… and then all of a sudden it seemed to startle & gave a huge leap, moving & rotating the rest of our ultrasound viewing, so active & full of energy.
-We were in love!
-I was carrying something so beautiful inside of me; life!
+We were head over heels in love.
+I was carrying something so beautiful & intricate inside of me; life.

-On the 22nd of April, exactly 6 years after my husband & I shared our first kiss, when I was just 15 weeks & 3 days pregnant, I felt our little baby move for the very first time & at the early gestation of 16 weeks & 6 days, my husband felt our babies kicks from the outside too.
+On the 22nd of April (exactly 6 years after my husband & I shared our first kiss), when I was just 15 weeks & 3 days pregnant, I felt our little baby move for the very first time & at the early gestation of 16 weeks & 6 days, my husband felt our babies kicks from the outside too.
 We couldn’t believe how strong he was!
-Each morning, before beginning my day, I would wait & wait just to feel him move, & throughout the day, my babies kicks were a constant reminder of the blessing I had received.
-On the 23rd of May, a day before I was to reach the 20 week mark of my pregnancy, we went for our morphology scan & saw the most beautiful face profile we had ever seen, & were also told that day, that we were going to have a son, something God had actually already revealed to us.
-We watched in awe at this little boy who seemed fast asleep during the ultrasound, only moving to put his thumb in his mouth & giving the sonographer grief because she couldn’t see his thumb properly until he took it out of his mouth.
+Each morning, before beginning my day, I would wait & wait just to feel him move, & throughout the day, my babies kicks were a constant & sweet reminder of what October would bring.
+On the 23rd of May, a day before I was to reach the 20 week mark of my pregnancy, we went for our morphology scan & saw the most beautiful face profile we had ever seen, & were also told that day, that we were going to have a son, something I felt God had already revealed to us.
+We watched in awe at this little boy who seemed fast asleep during the ultrasound, only moving to put his thumb in his mouth & giving the sonographer grief because she couldn’t confirm the 10th finger was truly there until he finally took that little thumb out of his mouth again.

 Then came the 17th of June, 2014.
-A day in which I recount as being even more excited than usual about what was to come.
+A day in which I recount as being even more excited than usual about our baby days ahead.
 A day when I sang to Joseph, a little louder & worked a little less.
 A day when I opened my first baby book & drank in all the words with absolute bliss.
-A day when I couldn’t stop staring in glee at the nursery ideas I had planned out for him.
-A day when my amazing husband came home with coloured roses in his hands just for me.
+A day when I couldn’t stop imagining all those little nursery ideas I had planned out for his room-to-be.
+A day when my rather amazing husband came home with coloured roses in his hands just for me.
 A day when I called up my best friend to wish her well on her birthday.
-It was such a good day… until midnight.
-I had an uneasiness creep over me… slowly.
-I realised Joseph’s kicks that day, had been rather few & inbetween, & that the last time I felt him kick actively, was at 3:30am that morning.
-I began to massage my tummy, to poke my fingers all around to wake him up, make him move, but he didn’t for two more hours.
+It was such a good day, until I had an uneasiness creep over me.
+By midnight, I realised Joseph’s kicks that day, had been rather few & inbetween, & that the last time I felt him kick actively, was at about 3:30am that morning.
+I began to massage my tummy, to poke my fingers all around to wake him up, make him move, but for two more hours, there was only stillness.
 I wasn’t too worried, it wasn’t incredibly unusual for him to not be very active, maybe he was sleeping more than usual that day, I told myself.
 By 2:30am, I didn’t know what to think anymore.
 I thought maybe if I laid down, the change in gravity would wake him up… but it didn’t.
 I crept back out of bed & stayed in the lounge area.
 I wouldn’t sleep, until I felt him move.
 I massaged my tummy, I poked at him, I drank ice cold water – I could even feel where his head was & in which direction he was laying… but he wouldn’t move.
 I cried at intervals, prayed every other moment & hoped that I was over-reacting, that re-assurance would come soon.
-For hours he still didn’t move until 5am, exhausted from lack of sleep, I almost thought that I felt his little hands moving, like they often would when he would touch his own face, or want to suck his thumb… with a little glimpse of hope, I crept back into bed & fell asleep.
+For hours he still didn’t move until 5am, exhausted from lack of sleep, I almost thought that I felt his little hands moving, like they often would when he would touch his own face, or want to suck his thumb like I’d seen him do in his ultrasounds… with a little glimpse of hope, I crept back into bed & fell asleep.

-At 9:00am, my husband came to kiss me good-bye on his way to work.
-I woke up in a daze, & suddenly I remembered the evening before.
+At 9:00am, my husband gave me a kiss me good-bye on his way to work.
+I woke up in a daze, & then I remembered the evening before.
 I told my husband everything that had happened & how I thought I felt him move at 5am, & that I had hoped he had been active while I was asleep.
 We both tried to make Joseph move again, surely he couldn’t be this inactive again today… but to our horror, there was only silence.
 I was desperately clinging to the hope that he had been active while I was sleeping, I convinced myself this must be the case, but my husband felt uneasy & told me I should call my midwife.
 By 10:30am we were waiting in a hospital room.
 By 11:00am, a nurse came with a doppler machine – but they couldn’t find his heartbeat, only the breaking of mine.
 They told me there was still hope, so I hoped.
 They called the doctor, he checked on one of their most basic ultrasound machines to see the heart… & then he said those dreaded words… “It doesn’t look good… but we’ll send you for a proper ultrasound”.
 My husband broke down… I couldn’t cry, I was numb with disbelief & shock.
 On the way to the 9th floor, in the lift, I could feel Joseph’s head through my belly & I still hoped they were wrong.
-The sonographer prepared the final ultrasound… & then the storm clouds crept over our lives as they confirmed the worst… Our baby was gone.
+The sonographer prepared the final ultrasound & in those few minutes, unmovable storm clouds crept over our lives as they confirmed the worst… Our baby was gone.

 My heart was breaking in a million pieces, my dreams shattering against this cold, bitter winter – my hands felt more empty than they ever had before.